IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  bgp_asn (True, int, None)
+  port (True, str, None)
-    (Required for new resource) BGP ASN
+    (Required for new resource) Gateway port

+  vlan (False, int, None)
+    VLAN allocated for this gateway

+  tags (False, list, None)
+    Tags for the direct link gateway

   bgp_cer_cidr (False, str, None)
     BGP customer edge router CIDR

-  name (True, str, None)
+  bgp_ibm_cidr (False, str, None)
-    (Required for new resource) The unique user-defined name for this gateway
+    BGP IBM CIDR

   speed_mbps (True, int, None)
     (Required for new resource) Gateway speed in megabits per second

-  tags (False, list, None)
-    Tags for the direct link gateway

-  port (True, str, None)
-    (Required for new resource) Gateway port

   customer_account_id (True, str, None)
     (Required for new resource) Customer IBM Cloud account ID for the new gateway.
 A gateway object containing the pending create request will become available in the specified account.

-  bgp_ibm_cidr (False, str, None)
-    BGP IBM CIDR

-  vlan (False, int, None)
+  bgp_asn (True, int, None)
+    (Required for new resource) BGP ASN

+  name (True, str, None)
-    VLAN allocated for this gateway
+    (Required for new resource) The unique user-defined name for this gateway

   id (False, str, None)